caetano-dev/Cave/README.md

 - Improve tags and make them usable
 - Create a search bar where the user can look for files based on the filename and tags.
 - Make it local first.
-- Sync files with the server
+- Sync files with the server (server is not saving files anymore)
 - Add an emoji picker 💅
 - Write tests for the new functions
 ---